geographyclub/qgis-quickstart/README.md

 # qgis-quickstart

-Geospatial data + style in a single file, ready to load and edit in QGIS.
+Sample geospatial datasets with style, ready to load and edit in QGIS.

 These are from my personal working files and I'm making them available AS IS (bugs and all).